OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Microsoft_Education_Insights/README.md

 # Microsoft Education Insights Module

-[Microsoft Education Insights](https://docs.microsoft.com/en-us/microsoftteams/class-insights) is an analytics service in Microsoft Teams for Education that provides data on learners digital activity in O365 applications like Teams, OneNote, OneDrive and Sharepoint.
+[Microsoft Education Insights](https://docs.microsoft.com/en-us/microsoftteams/class-insights) is an analytics service in Microsoft Teams for Education that provides data on learners' digital activity in O365 applications like Teams, OneNote, OneDrive and Sharepoint.
 It includes data on education-specific apps like Assignments, Reading Progress, and Reflect.

 Using this module, data from Education Insights can be exported into your organization's OEA data lakes to combine it with other datasets for a variety of use cases, including Digital Learning Analytics.